 As a sommelier, I have noticed that the control state system in North Carolina can sometimes limit the variety and availability of certain alcoholic beverages, especially when it comes to spirits.
 While there is usually a decent selection of popular brands and types of liquor available in ABC stores, more niche or specialty products may be harder to come by.
 This can be frustrating for both consumers and professionals in the industry who are looking for unique and interesting offerings.

-In addition to controlling the sale of distilled spirits, the ABC Commission also regulates the sale of and in North Carolina.
+In addition to controlling the sale of distilled spirits, the ABC Commission also regulates the sale of beer and wine in North Carolina.
 However, beer and wine are not sold exclusively through ABC stores.
 Instead, they are available for purchase at grocery stores, convenience stores, and other licensed establishments.
 The ABC Commission issues permits and licenses for the sale and distribution of beer and wine, ensuring compliance with state laws and regulations.

 Being a liquor control state has its pros and cons.
 While it allows for a certain level of control and regulation, it can also limit choice and increase prices for consumers.
 As a sommelier and brewer, I have had to navigate the intricacies of the control state system in North Carolina, adapting to its regulations and working within its limitations.
 It is an ongoing process that requires staying up-to-date with the ever-changing landscape of alcohol laws and regulations in the state.